pps99/pps_portfolio/README.md

     	{
     		page: "home",
     		description:
-    			"I am a backend developer with expertise in Node.js.
+    			"I am a backend developer with expertise in Ruby On Rails,Java,Node.js.
 I have experience in building scalable, secure and reliable web applications using various frameworks and technologies.",
-    		keywords: ["Tharindu", "Tharindu N", "Tharindu Nayanajith"],
-    	},
+    		keywords: ["Pyae", "Pyae Phyo", "Pyae Phyo Shan"], },
     ];
     ```